n0raitor/archlinux-iso/README.md

 # archlinux-iso
-Create a custom and updated arch iso with gnome live desktop and optional archlinux-installer script
+Create a custom and updated arch iso with gnome live desktop (and optional archlinux-installer script, [later added])

+This Script was tested and works for iso 2021.05.31

 ```bash
 # Run the Script as Root